Questions & Answers

 Q: Loop and transit flows under FB and NTC: are they taken into account?

-A: Loop flows originate from an internal BZ trade, and are taken into account in both FB and CNTC capacity calculation, as they are part of the CGM basecase.
-Transit flows originate from exchanges between BZs.
-Their impact is taken into account in the allocation in FB only.
+A: Loop flows originate from an internal bidding zone trade, and are taken into account in the FB capacity calculation, as they are part of the CGM basecase.
+Loop flows have however no impact (on RAM) in the market coupling / allocation.
+Transit flows originate from exchanges between bidding zones, and their impact is taken into account in the FB market coupling / allocation.

 Q: Are losses in the AC grid taken into account in the FB model?

-A: No, as this would overcomplicate the model.
+A: No, as this would require a non-linear market model.

 Capacity allocation (market results)